scieloorg/pulsemob_webservices/README.md

     ```sh
     $ python pulsemob_webservices/harvest_job.py
     ```
-It takes a lot of time for indexing articles for the first time.
+It takes a lot of time to index articles for the first time.

-### 4. Running server
+### 4. Running the server
 1. Activate virtualenv;

     ```sh